MaastrichtU-IDS/dsri-documentation/website/docs/introduction.md

 slug: /
 ---

-The Data Science Research Infrastructure is a cluster of servers to deploy workspaces and applications for Data Science.
+The DSRI (Data Science Research Infrastructure) is a cluster of servers for deploying workspaces and applications for data science.
+Workspaces run in Docker containers orchestrated by Kubernetes and are accessible via an auto-generated URL.

-It works by starting workspaces and applications in Docker containers that are automatically deployed to a powerful server on the cluster using Kubernetes, a container orchestration system.
-You can then access your workspace or application through an URL automatically generated.

 ## Getting started